h2xlab/ASSISTER/README.md

 [[Testing](https://drive.google.com/drive/folders/1jHpYJfEYXAG4LjabB425REFjVyTbUu6R?usp=sharing)] dataset.

 ### Overview
-Our simulation dataset contains 399,126 samples for training and 103,869 samples for testing.
+Our simulation dataset is collected using [CARLA](https://github.com/carla-simulator/carla).
+While [CARLA](https://github.com/carla-simulator/carla) is typically used for development of autonomous driving policies, we modify the environment to collect instructional guidance and a sidewalk pedestrian perspective in various weathers and towns.
+Overall, our simulation dataset contains 399,126 samples for training and 103,869 samples for testing.
 Among the testing samples, 36,615 samples are *new town new weather* (ntnw) setting, 36,378 are *new town same weather* (ntsw) setting, and 30,876 samples are *same town same weather* (stsw) setting.

 ### Data Format
 We provide train.json file contains all information need for training.
 Note that the json file is very similar to coco format but not identical.